dazinator/Changify/README.md

                                     })
  ```

- When the first token is consumed, the above async callback will also be fired as a "fire and forget" task by the token producer.
+ When the first token is consumed, the above async task is fired as a "fire and forget" task.
- You can run any async logic and use the trigger to signal appropriately.
- In this example, we wait 200 ms and then trigger the change token, then wait another 500ms and trigger it again.
+ In this example, we simulate some work with some delays, and trigger the change tokens a few times to signal any consumer.
  This could be quite powerful if you wanted to signal the consumer peridocally based on some work happening in tandem.

  5. Include a trigger that gets fired when an `event` fires.